QFold: Quantum Walks and Deep Learning to Solve Protein Folding: Introduction

 These considerations, and the fact that we use a distilled version of AlphaFold \cite{AlphaFold} as initialization, makes our work different from the usual approach in quantum protein folding: commonly adiabatic approaches have been used so far, whereas our algorithm is digital.
-The downside of this more precise approach is that the number of amino acids that we are able to simulate is more restricted, but we are nevertheless able to perform experiments in actual hardware.
-Finally, it is worth mentioning that in the 2020 CASP competition, DeepMind's team tested their AlphaFold v2 algorithm which significantly improves the results from their previous version.
+The downside of this more precise approach is that the number of amino acids that we are able to simulate is more restricted.

 In summary, the main contributions of our work are threefold: firstly, we design a quantum algorithm that is scalable and realistic, and provided with a fault-tolerant quantum computer could become competitive with current state of the art techniques.
-Secondly, we analyse the use of different cooling schedules in out-of-equilibrium quantum walks, and perform ideal quantum simulations of QFold and compare its performance with the equivalent classical Metropolis algorithm, pointing towards a quantum speedup.
-This quantum advantage is enough to make the quantum Metropolis more convenient than its classical counterpart in average-length proteins even after taking into account slowdowns due to error correction protocols.
-Thirdly, we implement a proof-of-concept of the quantum Metropolis algorithm in actual quantum hardware, validating our work.
+Secondly, we analyse the use of different heuristic cooling schedules, and perform ideal quantum simulations of QFold to compare its performance with the equivalent classical Metropolis algorithm, pointing towards a quantum speedup.
+Thirdly, we carry out a minimal implementation of the quantum Metropolis algorithm in actual quantum hardware.